mrktsm/flashcards/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!
+* [x] Added a counter that tracks the number of cards viewed by the user.

 ## Video Walkthrough